 Having completed my first solo wild camped trail, I have rather ambitiously begun this Camps section, in which you can follow (or not) my attempts to conquer my fears and become experienced at wild camping.

 Out of many facts about me, the fact that I am an assault survivor was not an issue I ever thought I would need to discuss on this blog.
-Unfortunately I was outed by bullies who were haranguing me about various issues.
-Those bullies should be aware that I deeply resent feeling pressured into confiding it in this way rather than coming to it in my own time.
+Unfortunately I was outed by an organised group of trolls who were constantly haranguing me on my sites about various issues.
+Those people should be aware that I have screenshots of their comments and that I deeply resent feeling pressured into confiding about this issue in this way and in this place, rather than coming to it in my own time and on my personal site rather than my blog.

 I used to write all this down but I have been using these techniques for so long that they are totally automatic and internal now.
 I have rarely explained them like this, as I’ve never considered it to be all that interesting to anyone other than myself.
 The techniques may not work for everyone, but they are my ‘work in progress’ which continues in the background whatever else is happening in my life.